-Different materials, different seasons, match different temperatures, pressure and fumigation time, this is also one of the secrets to making a high-quality knitted tie.
+Different materials, different seasons, match different temperatures, pressure and fumigation time, this is also one of the secrets to making a good quality knitted tie.

 When the styling is complete, a knitted tie has been formed.
 Then our experienced employees hand sew the neckband, using ribbon.
 The ribbon helps makes the collar more suitable for when tying a knitted tie.

 Before packaging, there is an essential step, which is to examine each tie carefully to ensure that all the products are in perfect condition.